Secure your web applications against SQL injection, XSS and other vulnerabilities with Acunetix WVS 4.0

 “The dramatic rise in web application hacks is denting online purchasing confidence and causing irreversible damage to businesses,” remarks Galea.
 “That is why we are offering free security audits to any business with an online presence.”

 The new Acunetix Web Vulnerability Scanner broadens the scope of vulnerability scanning by introducing advanced and highly rigorous heuristic technologies to tackle the complexities of today's web-based environments.

 Other new features include: Command Line Support, URL Rewrites, Custom Cookies Support and Enhanced Search, Scheduling, Logging and Reporting

-Acunetix provides free audit to help companies determine the security of their websites
+Acunetix provides a free trial to help companies determine the security of their websites

 Pricing & Availability